ZeroIntensity/pointers.py/docs/pointers.md

     print(~ptr) # much shorter and easier to type
 ```

-Finally, you can use the `*` operator, like in low level languages:
+You can also use the `*` operator, like in low level languages:

 ```py
 from pointers import Pointer, decay